-- (a) "control of the Issuer" means: - (i) the power (whether by way of ownership of shares, proxy, contract, agency or otherwise) to directly or indirectly: - (A) cast, or control the casting of, more than fifty (50) percent of the maximum number of votes that may be cast at a general meeting of the shareholders of the Issuer; or - (B) having the right to appoint or remove all, or the majority, of the directors or other equivalent officers of the Issuer; or - (ii) the holding of more than fifty (50) percent of the issued share capital of the Issuer (excluding any part of that issued share capital that carries no right to participate beyond a specific amount in a distribution of either profits or capital); and

-(b) "person" means any individual, corporation, partnership, limited liability company, joint venture, association, joint-stock company, trust, unincorporated organisation, government, or any agency or political subdivision thereof, or any other entity, whether or not having a separate legal personality

-"Compliance Certificate" means a certificate, in form and substance set out in Schedule 1 (Compliance Certificate), signed by the CFO, CEO or another authorised signatory of the Issuer certifying:
+- (a) "control of the Issuer" means: - (i) the power (whether by way of ownership of shares, proxy, contract, agency or otherwise) to directly or indirectly: - (A) cast, or control the casting of, more than fifty (50) per cent. of the maximum number of votes that may be cast at a general meeting of the shareholders of the Issuer; or - (B) having the right to appoint or remove all, or the majority, of the directors or other equivalent officers of the Issuer; or - (ii) the holding of more than fifty (50) per cent. of the issued share capital of the Issuer (excluding any part of that issued share capital that carries no right to participate beyond a specific amount in a distribution of either profits or capital); and - (b) "person" means any individual, corporation, partnership, limited liability company, joint venture, association, joint-stock company, trust, unincorporated organisation, government, or any agency or political subdivision thereof, or any other entity, whether or not having a separate legal personality. - "Compliance Certificate" means a certificate signed by the CFO, CEO or another authorised signatory substantially in the form set out in Schedule 1 (Form of Compliance Certificate) unless otherwise agreed between the Agent and the Issuer.